MacareuxDigital/md_form_responder_notification/README.md

 ## Getting Started

 After install this package, you can send a custom email notification per a form.
-You need to define config file as `application/config/md_form_responder_notification/forms.php` like this:
+You need to add config file at `application/config/md_form_responder_notification/forms.php` like this:

 ```php
 <?php